10 things we learned from Theresa May's conference speech

 Politics can be a cruel game

-The PM, obviously suffering from a sore throat, had to pause mid-speech and was handed what looked like a boiled sweet on stage by chancellor Phil Hammond.
+The PM suffered a coughing fit mid-speech and was handed what looked like a boiled sweet on stage by chancellor Phil Hammond.
 Her predicament drew sympathy from even Labour MPs.
 Pat McFadden tweeted: “This is a Leader’s nightmare.
 No one listening because they are not sure if she will make it to the end.
 Coughing fit cruel luck.”
 Kevin Maguire of the Daily Mirror observed: “Sounds as if May’s dying at the podium, coughing and spluttering.
 In 30 years of conference speeches I’ve never seen this.”

 An eye-catching backdrop